Data Driven Web Design: How to Build Better-Performing B2B Websites

 Just as inbound marketing strives to be helpful to the customer to earn and maintain their business, all of these terms that end with “design” try to maximize user experience to keep visitors on your site, and encourage them to convert into leads.

 As a result, understanding how users interact with your site and tailoring it to meet their needs can have very real effects on lead generation.
+Research shows that "every $1 invested in UX results in a return of $100 (ROI = 9,900%)" (UXCam)

 In this post, we’ll discuss design informed by data to some degree (driven, informed, or aware): how it works, best practices to implement on your website, tools to gather data, and red flags in data that may uncover design issues.